Contact Us Today (424) 372-3112

 Further, it might be reasonable to make an argument over irregularities in testing and determining the drug type or form.
 If you have been arrested and charged with any misdemeanor or felony ecstasy-related charges, our criminal defense lawyers can help you.

-For example, we will be able to determine if you are eligible for a California drug diversion program that gives you an opportunity for drug treatment rather than jail time.
-Even better, your drug charges will be dismissed if you complete the diversion.
+For example, we can determine if you are eligible for a California drug diversion program, which offers drug treatment rather than jail time.
+This program also allows your drug charges to be dismissed upon successful completion, offering a sense of relief and a fresh start.

-Through prefiling intervention, we might be able to negotiate with law enforcement and the prosecution to avid the formal filing of criminal charges in the first place.
-Cron, Israels & Stark is based in Los Angeles County, and our firm offers a free case evaluation by calling 424-372-3112 or filling out our contact form here.
+Through prefiling intervention, we might be able to negotiate with law enforcement and the prosecution to avoid the formal filing of criminal charges in the first place.
+Cron, Israels & Stark are based in Los Angeles County, and our firm offers a free case evaluation by calling 424-372-3112 or filling out our contact form here.

 Contact Us Today